MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Write-off

 Writing off an asset refers to removing it from the balance sheet when its value has been fully depreciated, or it no longer holds any financial value.

+## Y

+### Yield

+In the context of process manufacturing in Dynamics 365, the term *yield* refers to the quantity of a finished product that is obtained from a specific batch or production run.
+It's a crucial metric for evaluating production efficiency and determining the actual output in comparison to the expected output that is specified in the formula.

 ## Next steps